eolcoderllc/Seahorse/future_of_seashore.md

 fix critical bugs if they are reported.
 This is becomming very time consuming, as the latest XCode cannot build for older OSes without a lot of manual changes.

+## Will Seahorse work on my older Mac?

+Depends.
+Seahorse requires OSX 13+ which is compatible with most Macs since 2017.
+There were just too many complications trying to support OSX versions older than that.
+Seahorse has a lot of new capabilities that required later OSX versions.
+This may change if Apple makes some of the newer APIs more backward compatible but that is a longshot.

 ## Is Seahorse simply a clone of Seashore?

 No, not at all.
 It is a brand new code base written from the ground up in Swift using SwiftUI and GPU native operations.
 This application should be very